Whenever he brings out his own sheep, he goes before them; and the sheep follow him, for they know his voice. John 10:4 (NLT)

 Bartimaeus believed Jesus was who He claimed to be.
 He was the Messiah who came to save the world.

-Somewhere in his life, in spite of blindness, he received training in the Torah
+Somewhere in his life, in spite of blindness, he must have received training in the Torah.
+That is how he knew to call Him the Son of David.

 But just having the knowledge did not equal faith.
 The pious Pharisees had the knowledge.
 But they had empty hearts because they did not believe.